 Merger of Austrian corporations

-A simple overview is provided below of the merger procedure in accordance with the Austrian Stock Corporation Act and the Limited Liability Companies Act (GmbHG).
+A simple overview is provided below of the merger procedure in accordance with the Aktiengesetz (Austrian Stock Corporation Act) and the GmbH-Gesetz (Limited Liability Companies Act).
 This overview is not exhaustive.
 Rules are in place, inter alia, for contesting and reviewing the exchange ratio, capital increases, protection offered to creditors, liability and simplified merger, which are not dealt with here.

-In the case of a merger by way of new formation or a merger of a public limited company (AG) with a limited liability company (GmbH) or a merger of a limited liability company (GmbH) with a limited liability company (GmbH), the majority of the provisions of the Austrian Stock Corporation Act (Aktiengesetz) shall apply mutatis mutandis.
-According to the Limited Liability Companies Act (GmbH-Gesetz), some special provisions shall apply, such as specific approval requirements for shareholders, which are cited here purely by way of example.
+In the case of a merger by way of new formation or a merger of a public limited company (AG) with a limited liability company (GmbH) or a merger of a limited liability company (GmbH) with a limited liability company (GmbH), the majority of the provisions of the Aktiengesetz (Austrian Stock Corporation Act) shall apply mutatis mutandis.
+According to the GmbH-Gesetz (Limited Liability Companies Act), some special provisions shall apply, such as specific approval requirements for shareholders, which are cited here purely by way of example.

 Merger Agreement and Closing Balance Sheet

 The Management Boards (public limited company, AG) and Managing Directors (limited liability companies, GmbH) of the companies involved must

 - conclude a Merger Agreement or draw up a written draft with specific minimum contents (e.g. Agreement regarding the transfer of assets and liabilities by way of universal succession, exchange ratio of the shares, effective merger date etc.) and

 - draw up a closing balance sheet – and specifically on an effective date no more than nine months prior to the date on which the merger is registered.

 The Merger Agreement also requires notarial certification (notarial deed).